Kayra/cogent-labs/README.md

 ##### Cloud Platform Configuration

 The application would need to be more specifically configured to suit the platform it was being deployed on.
 This would likely mean setting the application up based on variables set by a provisioning service exposed in the environment that are then accessed via Python's `os.getenv`.
+Different configuration files for local development, CI/CD testing, development clusters, and production clusters would then allow the application to be set up easily and robustly depending on the purpose.

+##### Scaling

+While the asynchronous nature of Celery supports high availability and horizontal scaling, [Ray Serve](https://docs.ray.io/en/master/serve/) can also be used to achieve 100+ CPU clusters and is [specially geared towards serving machine learning models](https://medium.com/distributed-computing-with-ray/how-to-scale-up-your-fastapi-application-using-ray-serve-c9a7b69e786).
+This may be more appropriate for an application that serves ML models.
+More knowledge of a potential application and prototype profiling would be needed to decide on the most appropriate solution.

 ##### Rate Limiting